VLety/fastApiProject/README.md

 pip3 install "fastapi[standard]"
 ```
 > [!TIP]
-> We will not install Gunicorn separately, since its built-in presence in the FastAPI framework is sufficient for our needs.
+> We will not install a full-fledged Gunicorn WSGI HTTP server separately, since we already have a built-in Uvicorn ASGI web server in the FastAPI framework and this is sufficient for our needs.

 ### Run project in active VENV for testing purpose
 ```